Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Heroic Fantasy Systems

 These systems show how different mechanical approaches can all produce the same upward arc.
+They are the games this model was extracted from, and they are also the games it correctly predicts as “true heroic fantasy” when you apply the five tests.

 Dungeons & Dragons 4th Edition (2008, Heinsoo/Collins/Wyatt)

+D&D 4e engineered heroic fantasy from the ground up.
+When characters drop to 0 hit points, they don’t die; they start making death saving throws, giving the party multiple rounds to intervene.
+This creates a clear buffer between “in trouble” and “gone,” making sure that a single bad roll doesn’t erase a character.
 The real backbone of 4e’s heroic structure is the Healing Surge system.
 Every character carries an internal reserve of recovery, and a five-minute rest lets them spend those reserves to return to fighting shape.
 The assumption built into that design is that heroes will get knocked down, but will get right back up.

 If you want to try playing this game, start with Keep on the Shadowfell.
 It’s a good intro, and even has quick-start rules if you’re not sure about investing in the entire system yet.